University High School serves 1,708 students in grades 9-12.

 Students by Grade

-The diversity score of University High School is 0.64, which is equal to the diversity score at state average of 0.64.
+The diversity score of University High School is 0.67, which is more than the diversity score at state average of 0.63.
 The school's diversity has stayed relatively flat over five school years.

 State Level (CA)

 All Ethnic Groups

 Eligible for Reduced Lunch

 School District Name

 Source: 2020-2021 (latest school year available) National Center for Education Statistics (NCES), CA Dept. of Education